Kernel Density Machines: Kernel density machines: General framework

-into the sum of the squared projection error and squared regularization error, where $g_0-p_\star$ denotes the orthogonal projection of $g_{\star}-p_\star$ onto the closure $\overline{\Ima J_\Pa}$ of the image of $J_\Pa$ in $L^2_{\Pa}$.
-The following lemma collects some elementary facts about these error terms.
+into the sum of the squared projection error and squared regularization error, where $g_0-{p}$ denotes the orthogonal projection of $g_{\star}-{p}$ onto the closure $\overline{\Ima J_\Pa}$ of the image of $J_\Pa$ in $L^2_{\Pa}$.
+The following lemma collects some elementary facts about these error terms, the proof is provided in Appendix~\ref{app:proof_lemma3}.

 \begin{lemma} \begin{enumerate}